Turtlecrafter81/al-guides/Operation Siren Guide.md

 #### Dangerous enemies (Mixed Recon/Main/Aviation Fleets)
 Boss fleets.
 Have specialized 'modules' that confer enemy buffs/fleet debuff stats/defense making them harder or easier to kill with/without the proper damage type.
 The list of possible module buffs are [here](https://azurlane.koumakan.jp/wiki/Operation_Siren#Additional_effects).

-#### Stat Table for Stronghold/Abyssal/META boss: [Open this link in a new tab](https://i.imgur.com/pD5XHSI.png)
+#### Stat Table for Stronghold/Abyssal/META boss: [Open this link in a new tab](https://i.imgur.com/9SvzvKo.png).

 #### Stronghold:
 As detailed above, on each monthly OpSi reset you start with 2 spawned Strongholds, and one is added the next Monday up to a maximum of 3 on the map at one time.

 These maps have a fixed difficulty which will prove troublesome unless you have well-equipped fleets, ~115 levelled ships, and the maximum effective adaptive tuning numbers of **188/188/144** to maximise your damage potential, and even then you can expect some measure of difficulty as enemies range from levels 122-128. .
 Strongholds drop lots of loot so it is recommended to tackle these maps when you feel ready to do so and you want to get as many OpSi materials as possible.

 There are 7 nodes present in a Stronghold.
 You spawn with 2 'controlled' nodes and 5 'siren' nodes.
-The 5 siren nodes are walled-off rooms and contain a miniboss inside with 2 entrances to the interior of the node, and there wil always be at least 1 'guard' mob blockading these entrances.
+The 5 siren nodes are walled-off rooms and contain a miniboss inside with 2 entrances to the interior of the node, and there will always be at least 1 'guard' mob blockading these entrances.
 These nodes will also sometimes feature some kind of weather anomaly that clears up upon miniboss defeat or deactivation through a weather control device inside the node.

 *The 2 friendly-controlled zones.*
 ![](https://i.imgur.com/EemIG03.png)